taroooyan/bg-wiki/NANO-MANUAL.md

 p.s.
 How long did it take you?
 Peter Blakely recorded a time-lapse "bGeigie nano assembly in 2 min".
 29-3-2013. http://vimeo.com/62926075

 [![ScreenShot](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/bGeigie_Nano_bottom.jpg)] (http://vimeo.com/62926075)
-*note to editor, if you can push a screenshot of Blakely's vimeo into pics, how about to quasi embed his video here?
+*note to editor, if you can push a screenshot of Blakely's vimeo into named pics, how about to quasi embed his video here?
 Meanwhile click on the image.*  see http://stackoverflow.com/questions/4279611/how-to-embed-a-video-into-github-readme-md?rq=1 >>